AshmitGupta0205/MUSIX/README.md

 ## 📌 Notes
 - `Home.py` runs on **Streamlit** for an easy-to-use web interface.
-- `Karaoke-Maker.py` is a separate module that focuses on karaoke functionality.
+- Karaoke-Maker is a separate module that focuses on karaoke functionality.
 - Output files are stored in the `separated/` and `outputs/` folders.

 ---